random689/tp/docs/UserGuide.md

 ## Overview

 ### User Interface (UI)
-The following image shows the different parts of NewAddressBook's main application window:
+The following shows the different parts of NewAddressBook's main application window:

 * The **Command Box** is where you type in commands for execution.
 * The **Result Box** displays the result of the commands executed.